Midwest Student Exchange Program

 - have completed 24 transferable college credit hours

-- earned the last 12 credit hours earned by the student must be at a community college
+- the last 12 credit hours earned must be from a community college

 - not have earned a bachelor's degree previously and